MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Functions.md

 There are two ways to define functions, standard syntax and anonymous lambda syntax.

 ### Standard Syntax
-Named functions are record members that are defined as record-member assignments of of these two forms:
+Named functions are record members that are defined as record-member assignments of these two forms:

     f (arg1, arg2, ..., optionalArg1=optionalArg1Default, ...) = expression of args